AlexaCRM/alexacrm.github.io/integration-cds/forms.md

 ```
 {% endraw %}

-To set default value for choice field you need to analyze possible values.
-For example, you can find label and value mapping in table settings.
-For the gender column to set `Male` label you need to choose 1 value.
+To set a default value for a choice field, you need to analyze the possible values.
+For example, you can find the label and value mapping in the table settings.
+To set the ‘Male’ label for the gender column, you need to choose the value of 1.

 {% raw %}
 ``` twig